 \section{Hexagons in $\calcp_n(S_{g, 2})$}

-In this section, we focus on the case $p=2$ and study topological types of hexagons in $\calcp_n(S_{g, 2})$.
+In this section, we focus on the case of $p=2$, and discuss topological types of hexagons in $\calcp_n(S_{g, 2})$.
 We then show that any superinjective map $\phi$ from $\calcp_n(S_{g, 2})$ into itself sends the link of any 2-HBP $a$ onto the link of $\phi(a)$.
-Results in this section will also be used in the subsequent sections.
-Throughout this section, we put $S=S_{g, 2}$ with $g\geq 2$ and mean by an HBP a non-separating one, unless otherwise stated, since we mainly deal with $\calcp_n(S)$.
+Results in this section will also be used in subsequent sections.
+Throughout this section, we put $S=S_{g, 2}$ with $g\geq 2$, and mean by an HBP a non-separating one unless otherwise stated, because we mainly deal with $\calcp_n(S)$.

 \begin{prop} Let $(a, c_1, b_1, c_3, b_2, c_2)$ be a 6-tuple defining a hexagon in $\calcp_n(S)$ such that \begin{itemize} \item $a$ is a 2-HBC; $b_1$ and $b_2$ are 1-HBPs; $c_1$, $c_2$ and $c_3$ are 2-HBPs; and \item any of the four edges $\{ c_1, b_1\}$, $\{ b_1, c_3\}$, $\{ c_3, b_2\}$ and $\{ b_2, c_2\}$ is rooted. \end{itemize} Then the following two assertions hold: \begin{enumerate} \item The root curves of the four edges in the second condition are equal. \item We have $i(b_1, b_2)=i(b_2, a)=i(a, b_1)=2$. \end{enumerate} \end{prop}